cGNF-Dev/cGNF/README.md

 ## User Guide

-This guide walks you through setting up the environment and utilizing `cGNF` model to anlysize your own dataset.
+This guide walks you through setting up the environment and utilizing `cGNF` model to analyze your own dataset.
 For users who are new to Python, it is recommended to follow the instructions step by step.
 Experienced Python users can directly go to [Installing Necessary Packages](#installing-necessary-packages) section to download the `cGNF` modules, and then skip to [Setting up Dataset](#setting-up-dataset).

 ### Tutorial Contents